Your Pet, Our Passion.

 Whatever the specific reason, a cat that starts biting is trying to tell you something – it may be about themselves, about their environment, or about your behaviour towards them.
 It’s important to listen and attempt to understand what your cat is trying to communicate.

-Why does my cat bite me when being petted?
+1. Petting-induced biting: Why do cats bite when being petted?

-One of the most common complaints from cat owners is the sudden change in attitude that can occur during petting: one second a cat may be loving the attention, the next they’re snapping at your fingers!
+One of the most common complaints from cat owners is the sudden change in attitude that can occur during petting: one second a cat may be loving the attention, the next they’re biting your fingers or the claws come out!

 If you know what to look out for, it’s easy to tell when a cat has had enough of stroking, but learning to read your cat’s body language will help you to know when a bite might be coming.

 Cats will often come to you for attention but what they usually want is a short burst of gentle stroking on the part of the body they enjoy.
-Or they just want to enjoy your proximity and company.
-Most – and there are always exceptions - don’t want prolonged interactions, or interactions that involve holding or cuddling.
+Or they just want to enjoy your proximity and company, and don’t really want to be touched.
+Most cats – and there are always exceptions - don’t want prolonged interactions, or interactions that involve holding or cuddling.

 When your cat bites in this situation they are telling you they’ve had enough.
-While an owner may think a bite has come from nowhere, for a cat things have just got too intense and the action is entirely justified.
+While an owner may think a bite has come from nowhere, for a cat things have just got too intense and in their mind, the action is entirely justified.

 Let all interactions be your cat’s idea, and every 10 seconds or so, stop and see if they nudge at your hand or indicate they want you to continue.
 If not, stop stroking them, let them leave if they want to, or just let them hang out quietly with you.

-Cats often bite during play because they are expressing their natural hunting instinct.
+Kittens often bite during play because cat play behaviours are based on their natural hunting instinct.

 For kittens, biting and bunny-kicking are normal play behaviours.
-They play like this with their littermates and mothers and it mimics how they pounce, grab and bite their prey.
+They play like this with their littermates and mothers and it mimics how they pounce, grab, bite and kill their prey.

 Predatory play is another matter, some cats (often depending on their breed/type) enjoy vigorous and athletic predatory play.
 These cats need plenty of daily enrichment with opportunities to climb, hunt, chase, pounce and bite.
 They can be a joy to own but they are high maintenance!
 Without this outlet, they can start to show aggressive behaviour towards their families in their boredom and frustration.